 9.7: C4 Pathway and CAM

-Other plants, like cacti and pineapple, use the crassulacean acid metabolism (CAM) pathway to fix carbon.
-CAM plants primarily open their stomata at night to prevent water loss during the hot day.
-At night CO2 enters the mesophyll cells, where it combines with PEP to form oxaloacetate and eventually malate.
+Other plants, such as cacti and pineapple, use the crassulacean acid metabolism (CAM) pathway to fix carbon.
+CAM plants open their stomata at night to prevent water loss during hot days.
+Once the CO2 enters the mesophyll cells, it combines with PEP to form oxaloacetate and eventually malate.